Mike Locksley: 2022 season

 On April 29, 2022, Locksley signed a $21 million contract extension through the 2026 season.
-In his fourth season, Locksley started with 3-0 with wins over Buffalo, Charlotte, and SMU.
-He then fished the season going 4-5.
-Lockley would finish the year with a 8-5 overall record and a 4-5 conference record.
+In his fourth season, Locksley started with 3–0 with wins over Buffalo, Charlotte, and SMU.
+He then finished the season going 4–5.
+The team would finish the year with a 8–5 overall record and a 4–5 conference record.
 He was bowl eligible for a second straight season which Maryland had not achieved since the 2007 and 2008 season.
-Locksley appeared and won the Duke's Mayo Bowl defeating NC State 16-12.
+Locksley appeared and won the Duke's Mayo Bowl defeating NC State 16–12.

+2023 season

+Locksley returned for his fifth season in 2023.
+In his fifth season, Locksley started the season with 5–0 record, the best start to a season since 2001.
+They would later finish conference play with a 4–5 record and 7–5 overall record.
+Locksley and the Terrapins were bowl eligible for a third straight season and played in the TransPerfect Music City Bowl winning over the Auburn Tigers, 31–13.

+2024 season

+Locksley returned for his sixth season as coach in 2024.The year was plagued with instability at the quarterback position after the departure of veteran quarterback Taulia Tagovailoa, and inconsistent defensive play.
+The team would finish with an overall record of 4-8 and a conference record on just 1-8.
+The poor performance on the year led to Locksley making multiple staff changes going into the following season.

+2025 season

+Locksley returned as head coach for Maryland in 2025 for his seventh season and continues to be less than impressive.

 Personal life

-Locksley along with his wife Kia have four children, three sons, Mike Jr., Meiko, and Kai, and a daughter, Kori.
+Locksley and his wife Kia have four children: three sons (Mike Jr., Meiko, and Kai) and a daughter (Kori).
 On September 3, 2017, Meiko was fatally shot in Columbia, Maryland.
 Mike's son Kai was a college football quarterback who played at Texas and Iowa Western Community College, and finished his final two years of eligibility at UTEP.

+Kai now plays with the Hamilton Tiger-Cats in the Canadian Football League.

 Kia Locksley is a yoga instructor.
 She helped teach some members of the Fighting Illini football team yoga in the summer of 2008.